 This home, the St. Croix model in Capron Ridge, Tralee Bay Estates went on to win numerous awards, including the Florida Home Builders Association (FHBA)’s Aurora Award for the best solar-energy home, which was presented to LifeStyle at the 2011 Southeast Builders Conference; as well as the North American Net Zero Energy Production Home of the Year, which was awarded by the Net Zero Energy Home Coalition in Canada.

 In early 2011, LifeStyle’s efforts garnered national attention.
-ABC’s “EXTREME MAKEOVER: Home Edition” contacted Jake to build a home for the Hurston family of Cocoa – a family dedicated to humanitarian service in Haiti.
+ABC’s “EXTREME MAKEOVER: Home Edition” contacted LifeStyle Homes to build a home for the Hurston family of Cocoa – a family dedicated to humanitarian service in Haiti.
 With enormous support from the community, the team at LifeStyle Homes successfully led the build of the show’s first solar-powered “extreme” home in 155 hours.

 More achievements followed.
 Because of LifeStyle’s dedication to clean energy, like-minded forward-thinking developers welcomed LifeStyle Homes into their communities.